MatteoPierro/helloword-ami-provisioning/README.md

 2) Go to the service `EC2`
 3) Click `Instances` on the left column
 4) Search the instance containing your name
+5) Click on the instance and in the `Description` take note of the `Private IPs`, you will need it to expose your web-server.